+Your home’s lighting can drastically change the look of your space and significantly affect the visual comfort and functionality of your rooms.
 Designing a home with abundant natural light is always essential but artificial light can also make all the difference.
-It’s often overlooked but when designing or remodeling your home, it’s important to think about your lighting in the early stages.
-Lighting can drastically change the look of your space and significantly affect the visual comfort and functionality of your rooms.
+It’s often overlooked but when designing or remodelling your home, it’s important to think about your lighting in the early stages.
 The last thing you want is harsh or bad lighting in your home office or not enough light on your kitchen counters!

 With a little research and planning, you can design a perfect lighting layout that fits all your needs and makes your space look more beautiful with the utmost functionality.